What's New in 10.0

 Threat and Malware

 Version 10.0 makes further improvements to our leading detection differentiators, EVE and SnortML.
 Refinements include easier and more clear configuration, new detection, and improved inspection latency.
 Building on improvements in 7.6, the Decryption Policy again makes it easier for admins to get set up and get decrypting.
 Improvements to AppID improve performance and simplify administrative matching of applications to ports.
+A new Tenable integration offers new remediation and virtual patching capabilities.

 Software Defined Wide Area Networking (SD-WAN)